rackerlabs/peril/README.md

 ## Hacking

 Want to hack on Peril?
-Running a local instance is easy:
+Here's how to get started.

 ```bash
 cd ${PROJECTS_HOME}